Free playbook Scenario planning for SaaS companies

 Take control of your financial story

-Understanding pre-money valuation, post-money valuation and enterprise value turns a negotiation from a guessing game into a strategic discussion.
-You gain clarity on every round and build trust with your investors.
-The formulas may be straightforward, but the nuances matter.
-Keep an eye on your fully diluted shares and option pools to avoid nasty surprises.
-When you get the details right, you stay in the driver's seat.
+Understanding pre-money valuation, post-money valuation and enterprise value turns a negotiation from a guessing game into strategic discussions where you actually know what you’re agreeing to.
+You gain clarity on every round and build trust with your investors by speaking their language fluently.

-Runway moves valuable data out of fragile spreadsheets.
-You get a live, scenario-driven model that evolves with your business.
-You see clearly, plan faster, and keep your team aligned.
+Runway moves valuation modeling out of fragile spreadsheets and into a live, scenario-driven system that evolves with your business.
+You see more clearly and plan faster.
+Most importantly, you keep your team aligned on what different fundraising paths actually mean for ownership and outcomes.

 Ready to build smarter valuation models and take charge of your company’s financial story?
 Get started with Runway.